Section 1 Chapter 01

 “Gimmie a second,” she had already started entering the code on the dial.
 A few seconds later, I heard a little clink.
 She rotated the handles, creating a loud clink.
 I was eager to see what was inside this massive safe.
 I pictured cash.

 Jessica opened the door.
-The first thing I saw was the guns and ammo.
-Large guns too.
-I then noticed gold and silver bars, as well as some plastic things I correctly deduced were data-tapes.
+The first thing I saw was the guns and ammo clips.
+There were large guns too.
+I then noticed gold and silver bars, as well as some plastic things that I correctly deduced were LTO tapes

 “I hadn’t either before I found this,” she answered.
 She gawked at the gun, rotating it around in her hand.
 It was really large for a handgun.
-It was completely matte black.
-There was no sheen at all, just a bit of highlighting and shadows.
+Every piece was completely matte black.
+No sheen at all.

 “Is it loaded?”